 - An individualized Rehabilitation and Reintegration Treatment Plan of Care is developed for those Veterans that need ongoing rehabilitation services.

 In late 2012, the Department of Veterans Affairs and the Department of Defense announced that they were investing more than $100 million in research to improve diagnosis and treatment of mild TBI and post-traumatic stress disorder (PTSD).

 Useful Resources and Services for Families Affected by TBI

 National Disability Rights Network Protection and Advocacy for Individuals with Disabilities

 Protection and Advocacy (P&A) System and Client Assistance Program (CAP)

 This nationwide network of congressionally mandated disability rights agencies provides various services to people with disabilities, including TBI.
-P&A agencies provide information and referral services and help people with disabilities find solutions to problems involving discrimination and employment, education, health care and transportation, personal decision-making, and Social Security disability benefits.
+P&A agencies provide information and referral services and help people with disabilities find solutions to problems involving discrimination and employment, education, health care and transportation, personal decision making, and Social Security disability benefits.
 These agencies also provide individual and family advocacy.
 CAP agencies help clients seeking vocational rehabilitation.
-For more information on P&A and CAP programs, contact the National Disability Rights Network at: www.ndrn.org or (202) 408-9514.
+For more information on P&A and CAP programs, see the National Disability Rights Network webiste, www.ndrn.org.

 Traumatic Brain Injury Model Systems